0xYahia/Front-End-Material/Study/sass.Std.md

 What is SASS?:
-SASS is a CSS preprocessor, which adds special features such as variables, functions, loop, extend, control flow(if condtion), nested rules and mixins (sometimes referred to as syntactic sugar) into regular CSS.
+SASS is a CSS preprocessor, which adds special features such as variables, functions, loop, extend, control flow(if condition), nested rules and mixins (sometimes referred to as syntactic sugar) into regular CSS.
 The aim is to make the coding process simpler and more efficient. and compiler will convert it into regular CSS.
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------#
 Why SASS?: It is more stable and powerful CSS extension language that describes the style of document structurally.